waTeim/odbc_fdw/README.md

 `sql_count`| Optional: User defined SQL statement for counting number of records in the foreign table(s).
 This should use the syntax of ODBC driver used.
 `prefix`   | For IMPORT FOREIGN SCHEMA: a prefix for foreign table names.
 This can be used to prepend a prefix to the names of tables imported from an external database.

-Any additional option is interpreted as a column mapping to assign different local names to the columns of a foreign table

 Example
 -------